kkokotero/symphony/examples/README.md

 3. Explore **WebSocket** examples for real-time communication
 4. Finally, study the **Chat Server** for a complete application example

-Each example is designed to be educational, practical, and easy to understand while showcasing best practices and common patterns in web development with Symphony.
+Each example is designed to be educational, practical, and easy to understand while showcasing best practices and common patterns in web development with Synfonia.